emb-riscv/specs-markdown/csrs.md

 ## Exception Program Counter (`epc`)

-The `epc` CSR is an XLEN-bit read/write register that holds the trap address.
+The `epc` CSR is an xlen-bits read/write register that holds the trap address.
 The low bit of `epc` (`epc[0]`) is always zero.

 | Bits | Name | Type | Reset | Description |